alissatroiano/Milestone-2/TESTING.md

 ## Console Tests

-1. Test 1 - Console
+1. Console Test 1 - TypeError
     * Add a line of code.
     * Open Chrome Developer Tools and visit the console.
     * Identify a 'TypeError' on line 58.